Explainability (XAI) techniques for Deep Learning and limitations

 Backpropagation-based methods trace input influences back through the network layers to highlight data components most relevant to the output.
 They can leverage the network’s structure and specific layers to generate explanations.
 Common techniques include:

 - DeepLIFT and Integrated Gradients: Compare the sample to a reference and calculate the impact of changes on output.
-DeepLIFT computes differences in activation between components, while Integrated Gradients integrate gradients along a path from the reference to the sample.
+DeepLIFT calculates differences in activation between components, while Integrated Gradients integrate gradients along a path from the reference to the sample.

 B. Perturbation-Based Methods